lebriggs/laura_website_2/content/talk/chatgpt/index.md

 ---
 title: "ChatGPT For Data Cleaning"
-subtitle: "Navigating The InfoLit Framework"
+subtitle: "Navigating the Information Literacy Framework"
 excerpt: "The whiteboard outlines a discussion on leveraging ChatGPT-3.5 to streamline data cleaning tasks in R. It features a flow diagram highlighting the iterative steps involved in the process and demonstrates how the information literacy framework is relevant.
 To illustrate the concept, a complex example utilizing a regular expression is provided alongside the diagram.
 You can download the R script for the example."
 date: "2024-02-01""
 date_end: ""